Olesia2805/goit-node-rest-api/README.md

 # goit-node-rest-api

-A simple REST API built with Node.js and Express for managing contacts.
-This project includes CRUD operations for contacts and uses tools like Joi for validation, Morgan for logging, and Nodemon for development.
+A RESTful API built with Node.js and Express for managing contacts.
+The project uses Sequelize for database interaction and includes features like input validation, error handling, and modular architecture.

 ---